Revised 23 February 2023.

 While some people overemphasize their emotions, others overemphasize their intellect.
 No, I don’t mean those who exhibit inflated egos and love to make sure everyone recognizes their mental superiority, though such people are a problem.
 Rather, I mean those who place too much emphasis on the academic aspect of worship and Christian living.

 God gave us his Word.
 God’s Word is educational.
 We are to study God’s Word.
 We are to teach God’s Word.
-Nevertheless, God’s Word is far more than a work of academic literature, but a work that address the whole being.
-Despite this, there are those who tend to treat Scripture as merely something to be memorized and regurgitated rather than lessons and principles to be discovered, learned, experienced, and applied.
+God’s Word is to be the supreme basis by which we organize and judge our lives, beliefs, and religious practices (see Deut 6:4-8; Josh 1:8; Ps 1:1-2; 2 Tim 3:16-17; 4:2).
+God’s Word is far more than merely a work of academic literature and information; it is a work that address the whole being.
+Despite this, there are those who tend to treat Scripture as merely something to be memorized and regurgitated rather than revelation, lessons, and principles to be discovered, learned, experienced, and applied.

 Those who place too much emphasis on the intellectual aspect of worship and Christian living advocate theology, exegesis, and formal training as more important than other aspects of life.
 Theology, exegesis, and training are very necessary, but not at the sacrifice of experiencing God through Scripture, service, and surrender.